anuragzv1/saasconference/README.md

 * ```./ngrok http 8000```
 * use the https url of ngrok as mydomain.com. http will not work.
 * make sure a MySQL server is running , Mysql.sql file is included in the build, import it ,to change db config go to /php/db.php
-* Go to `http://mydomain.com/index.php` and Logi into or create a room , Share with your friends.
+* Go to `http://mydomain.com/index.php` and Login into and press the green call button or create a room , Share with your friends.
 * Tested and working on MacOS Mojave 14.x on Google chrome.
 * For any bugs/advices please raise an issue.